caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-Note that this syntax, whilst shorter, can in some circumstances make it harder to spot that this is a property and that it is read-only, as the `get` keyword has disappeared.
+Note that this syntax, whilst shorter, can in some circumstances make it harder to spot that this is a read-only property, as the `get` keyword has disappeared.
+The syntactic difference between a read-only property and a parameterless method here is solely that the method would have `()` after its name.

 C# 7.0 and up allow you to implement read-write or write-only properties with lambda expressions in a similar way.
 The earlier example with private backing variable can now be written in the following style: